 Marker Alpinist 12

 The Marker Alpinist is a new product.
-We now have more than a full season on them and only reinforce our findings with ongoing testing.
-We'll keep hammering on them, but are confident they will hold up.
-These bindings are marketed and understood as "ultralight" ski bindings, implying a specialized niche.
+We now have a couple of full seasons on them and only reinforce our findings with ongoing testing.
+We'll keep hammering on them but are confident they will hold up.
+These at bindings are marketed and understood as "ultralight" ski bindings, implying a specialized niche.
 We beg to differ.
 The Alpinist is capable of virtually all your human-powered skiing needs.
 For resort use, the Alpinist is indeed "ultralight", with all the caveats that label implies.
 If you wish to ride the same equipment in bounds and out, first check yourself.
 Is that really a compromise you are willing to make?
 Human-powered skiing is our focus, and the Marker Alpinist does all you will need to do in that environment.
-Others are lighter, but far less featured.
-Others offer at least a couple more downhill skiing attributes, but are way, way heavier.
+Others are lighter but far less featured.
+Others offer at least a couple more downhill skiing attributes and benefits but are way, way heavier.
 We are confident that you will dig the Marker Alpinist bindings for all your backcountry skiing.

 Read review: Marker Alpinist

 Another Best Alpine Touring / AT Bindings for Backcountry Skiing

 Atomic Backland Tour